 4.26.1 General

 Network Function/NF Service Context Transfer Procedures allow transfer of Service Context of a NF/NF Service from a Source NF/NF Service Instance to the Target NF/NF Service Instance, e.g. before the Source NF/NF Service can gracefully close its NF/NF Service.
 If SMF sets are deployed this applies from an SMF instance within an SMF set to an SMF instance of another SMF set.

+The Push and Pull model for context transfer are defined in 4.26.2 and 4.26.3.
+Which model is used is based on specific procedures or implementation.

 4.26.2 NF/NF Service Context Transfer Push Procedure